jjrsylvestre/ccm/README.md

-# ccm
+# Calculus Concepts and Modelling
-Calculus Concepts and Modelling --- An Introduction to Calculus
+## An Introduction to Calculus